Ross-Fraser/relish_bazaar/README.md

 ## HTML Validator

-The HTML code was validated using the W3C HTML Validator to ensure it meets web standards and is free from errors.
-This validation helps in maintaining cross-browser compatibility and accessibility.
+The HTML code was validated using the W3C HTML Validator to ensure it meets web standards but has one error.

+- The Ethiopian paragraph is doubled up on open and close tags <p> </p>, but when I check the admin panel and click on code view they are not doubled up.

 #### Testing Screenshots